rero/sonar.ch/content/iraas.md

 draft: false
 ---

-The SONAR team at RERO can host your institutional repository platform, using [Invenio 3](https://invenio-software.org) software technology and the IT infrastructure of RERO in Martigny, Switzerland.
+The SONAR team at RERO+ can host your institutional repository platform, using [Invenio 3](https://invenio-software.org) software technology and the IT infrastructure of RERO+ in Martigny, Switzerland.

 Please contact us at [info.sonar@rero.ch](mailto:info.sonar@rero.ch) for pricing details or other information.